Stellar Blade: Critical reception

 Stellar Blade received "generally favorable" reviews from critics, according to the review aggregator website Metacritic, based on 136 critic reviews.
 On OpenCritic, 81% of 167 critic reviews recommend the game.
 Much of the initial reception addressed existing online discourse around the character Eve leading up to Stellar Blade's release, with several critics questioning the validity of the discourse and how it overshadowed the quality and other aspects of the game.

 Benjamin Schmädig of Eurogamer.de gave Stellar Blade a 5 out of 5, describing Stellar Blade as "an adventure that scores with motivating level design as well as its sophisticated combat system and furious boss duels.
 And that, despite its minor weaknesses, completely captivated me both in terms of gameplay and narrative."
-Matt Miller of Game Informer gave the game an 8.75 out of 10, stating Stellar Blade is "unabashed in its titillating approach to sex and violence, but unlike so many games that use those appeals as a crutch, it’s also a top-notch action experience that can easily stand with the big girls."
+Matt Miller of Game Informer gave the game an 8.75 out of 10, stating Stellar Blade is "unabashed in its titillating approach to sex and violence, but unlike so many games that use those appeals as a crutch, it's also a top-notch action experience that can easily stand with the big girls."

-Imran Khan of GameSpot and Katcy Stephan of Variety gave Stellar Blade an 8 out of 10, with Khan stating "a strong battle system and exciting moments make Stellar Blade more than just an imitator" and Stephan concluding "whether you’re considering 'Stellar Blade' for its buxom hero or its blisteringly frenetic combat, this is one stylish and well-polished game that’s certainly worth your attention."
+Imran Khan of GameSpot and Katcy Stephan of Variety both gave Stellar Blade an 8 out of 10, with Khan stating "a strong battle system and exciting moments make Stellar Blade more than just an imitator" and Stephan concluding "whether you're considering 'Stellar Blade' for its buxom hero or its blisteringly frenetic combat, this is one stylish and well-polished game that's certainly worth your attention."
 Connor Makar of VG247 described Stellar Blade as a "pleasant surprise.
 It is a better action game than I expected, with better art, audio, and action than I had hoped for.
 As far as first attempts at making an action game go it's a damn good effort," giving it a 4/5.

-More critically, IGN gave Stellar Blade a 7/10 explaining "Stellar Blade stands out as a gorgeous and well-crafted action game with very impressive strengths and very clear weaknesses," citing a lack substance behind its story and characters, some poorly implemented RPG elements, and dull sidequests.
-Gene Park of The Washington Post awarded Stellar Blade 3 out of 4 stars, explaining "'Stellar Blade' doesn’t make the strongest first impression, but it leaves a lasting one.
-What’s more important, it’s actually able to carve out its own distinguished identity by the end, much like Eve."
+More critically, IGN gave Stellar Blade a 7/10 explaining "Stellar Blade stands out as a gorgeous and well-crafted action game with very impressive strengths and very clear weaknesses," citing a lack of substance behind its story and characters, some poorly implemented RPG elements, and dull sidequests.
+Gene Park of The Washington Post awarded Stellar Blade 3 out of 4 stars, explaining "'Stellar Blade' doesn't make the strongest first impression, but it leaves a lasting one.
+What's more important, it's actually able to carve out its own distinguished identity by the end, much like Eve."